landsurveyorsunited/flex-twittersearch-widget/README.md

 flex-twittersearch-widget
 =========================

-This widget is designed to monitoring Tweets withing a specific geographic area for disaster response.
-Combine its capabilities with other FlexViewer widgets.
+This widget is for monitoring Tweets within a specific geographic area.
+It was designed for disaster response efforts.
+You can combine its capabilities with other FlexViewer widgets.
 It includes searching Twitter within a geographic area, applying multiple filters against search results, automatic refresh, and clustering of results on map.

 ####Main screen